Squared Dehn twists and deformed symplectic invariants: From the fiber to the total space

 There is also a total space analogue of $\euB$, viewed as an $\euA$-bimodule, but this now depends on a choice of convention for how to handle ``intersection points at infinity" between the thimbles.
 Following \cite{seidelpart1}, we introduce a family of $\euT$-bimodules $\euU^c$ depending on a real parameter $c \in \R$, defined whenever $c$ is not an integer translate of $c_j - c_i$ for some $i \neq j$.
 In general, recall that an $\calA_\infty$ bimodule $\calP$ over $\euA$ consists of a vector space $\euP(Y_0,X_0)$ for any two objects $X_0,Y_0$ of $\euA$ and multi-linear maps $\mu_{\euP}^{r|1|s}$ of the form

 for all $r,s \geq 0$ and objects $X_i,Y_i$ of $\euA$, subject to suitable $\calA_\infty$ relations.
 As a chain complex, we define $\euU^c(T_i',T_j')$ to be the Floer complex $CF(T_i',T_j')$ with respect to Floer data $(H_{i,j},J_{i,j})$, where $H_{i,j} = cg(t)H$ for $g$ a fixed nondecreasing function $g: [0,1] \rightarrow \R$ which vanishes near $0$ and $1$ and satisfies $\int_0^1g(t) = 1$.
 The higher bimodule terms of $\euU^c$ are constructed using a slight modification of the usual perturbation scheme for $\fuk$.
 Namely, we choose consistent perturbation data over the universal family of Riemann disks $S$ where: \begin{itemize} \item $S$ has $a+b+2$ punctures, with one puncture designated as the input and one designated as the output \item the boundary segments between punctures are labeled by elements of $\{1,...,k\}$ (or equivalently $\{T_1',...,T_k'\}$), where the labels increase as we follow the boundary orientation from the output to the input, and also from the input to the output. \end{itemize} So far this is just equivalent to a labeled version of $\calRuniv_{a+b+2}$.
 Note that we can identify any such disk $S$ with the infinite strip $\R \times [0,1]$ with $a$ punctures on $\R \times \{0\}$ and $b$ punctures on $\R \times \{1\}$.
-We then pick the perturbation data on $S$ to be of the following form: \begin{itemize} \item $K = H \otimes cg(t)dt$ \item $J$ coincides with $J_{i_\pm,j_\pm}$ for $\pm s \gg 0$, where $(i_+,j_+)$ and $(i_-,j_-)$ are the labels at the input and output punctures respectively, and $J$ agrees with the corresponding choices made for $\euT$ near the remaining $p+q$ punctures. \end{itemize} The higher bimodule structure maps are then given by counting solutions to the inhomogeneous pseduoholomorphic curve equation with varying domain $S$ and perturbation data as above. \begin{remark} Our parameter $c$ is slightly different from the one in \cite{seidelpart1}, although in both cases it measures how much wrapping is taking place. \end{remark}
+We then pick the perturbation data on $S$ to be of the following form: \begin{itemize} \item $K = H \otimes cg(t)dt$ \item $J$ coincides with $J_{i_\pm,j_\pm}$ for $\pm s \gg 0$, where $(i_+,j_+)$ and $(i_-,j_-)$ are the labels at the input and output punctures respectively, and $J$ agrees with the corresponding choices made for $\euT$ near the remaining $p+q$ punctures. \end{itemize} The higher bimodule structure maps are then given by counting solutions to the inhomogeneous pseduoholomorphic curve equation with varying domain $S$ and perturbation data as above. \begin{remark} Our parameter $c$, which measures how much wrapping is taking place, is comparable to the parameter appearing in \cite[Def.
+4.2]{seidelpart1}, the two setups being essentially equivalent after symplectically completing $\D^2$ to $\C$. \end{remark}